Bring your Family

 - Your school-aged children (5-18 years of age) should also apply for study permits.
 These make the immigration process run more smoothly, especially if your child enters Canada without a parent.
 You should bring two years of official school records for your children, in English or with a certified English translation.
 Children under 5 will just require a visitor record.

-- For information on schooling and childcare for your dependent children, please see Support for you and your family.
+- For information on schooling and childcare for your dependent children, please see Support for your family.

 If your dependent family will be joining you later, they will require some or all of the following documents from you as part of their application for temporary residence in Canada (in addition to their own supporting documents, as specified by the visa post):